murolusikka/hello-world/README.md

 # hello-world
-store ideas, resources, share and discuss things with others
+I made this repository to store ideas, resources, share and discuss things with others.